ankitects/anki-manual/src/deck-options.md

 Controls the number of learning repetitions, and the delay between them.
 One or more delays, separated by spaces must be entered.
-Each time you click "Good" during review, the card moves to the next step.
-Each time you click "Again", the card goes back to the first step.
+Each time you click **Good** during review, the card moves to the next step.
+Each time you click **Again**, the card goes back to the first step.

-For example, let's say that your learning steps are 1m 10m 1d.
+For example, let's say that your learning steps are `1m 10m 1d`.

-- When you click "Again", the card goes through the first step, and is shown again 1 minute later.
+- When you click **Again**, the card goes through the first step, and is shown again 1 minute later.
-- When you click "Good" on a new card or after the 1 minute step, it moves to the next step, and is shown again in 10 minutes.
+- When you click **Good** on a new card or after the 1 minute step, it moves to the next step, and is shown again in 10 minutes.
-- When you click "Good" on a card after the 10 minute step, it is delayed until the next day.
+- When you click **Good** on a card after the 10 minute step, it is delayed until the next day.
-- When you click "Good" on the card the next day, it graduates and becomes a review card.
+- When you click **Good** on the card the next day, it graduates and becomes a review card.
 The card is shown again after the delay configured by the _graduating interval_.